 Lyme disease came to light in 1975 when children living in the community of Lyme, Connecticut became afflicted with what was at first thought to be rheumatoid arthritis.
 The disease was named after the town where these children lived.
 Researchers eventually identified the bacteria that caused the illness in 1982.

-Lyme disease is present in all 50 states, but the illness is most commonly found in the Northeastern part of the U.S. Lyme disease is prevalent in areas with a high population of ticks, especially ticks infected with the Lyme disease bacteria.
+Lyme disease is present in all 50 states, but the illness is most commonly found in the Northeastern US.
+Lyme disease is prevalent in areas with a high population of ticks, especially ticks infected with the Lyme disease bacteria.
 More than 50% of ticks in New York State carry the bacteria that cause Lyme disease.
-The illness has been reported all over the world including Australia, China, Europe, Japan, and in countries that were once part of the Soviet Union.
+The illness has been reported all over the world including Australia, China, Europe, and Japan.

 There are three distinct phases of Lyme disease.
 Each phase involves different parts of the body.

 - 1. Early localized disease causes skin rashes and redness.

 - 2. Early disseminated disease affects the nervous system and heart.
 People in this stage may have palsies that exhibit paralysis and tremors.
 A rare but potentially life-threatening bacterial infection called meningitis may occur in this stage.
 Meningitis affects the tissue surrounding the brain and spinal cord (meninges).

 - 3. Late disease involves arthritis and neurological issues.
 During this stage damage to nerves of sensation and movement can occur.